davhunt/instruments/swcq/readme.md

 ### Scoring Script
 The SWCQ questionnaire is included in the repository scoring script.
 Threshold for scoring is 100%.
+Scoring instructions were received directly form the author in January 2023.
 See data dictionaries for further details.

 ### References